-Suppose, see this is a fact that every human experience has a chemical basis to it, isn't it?
+See, this is a fact that every human experience has a chemical basis to it.
 Suppose I teach you a simple process with which you can concoct your chemistry in such a way that it’s a chemistry of blissfulness.
 Now, there is no need for you to run in life, unless you find a purpose that’s worthy of you.
-You will not run, you will not run for the sake of winning a race because you are fine, you have already won with life, in many ways, because you are living a very peaceful, joyful, wonderful life within yourself.
-Now you will do what is needed, this is a fact that any human being when they are feeling wonderful, they are naturally wonderful to everything around them.
-When they feeling nasty, they’ll of course share it with others (Laughs).
+You will not run for the sake of winning a race, because you are fine.
+You have already won with life, in many ways, because you are living a very peaceful, joyful, wonderful life within yourself.
+Now you will do what is needed.
+This is a fact that any human being, when they are feeling wonderful, they are naturally wonderful to everything around them.
+When they feeling nasty, they’ll of course share it with others.

-Right now when you say we are in pursuit of happiness, you have a whole humanity who is largely nasty within themselves.
+Right now, when you say we are in pursuit of happiness, you have a whole humanity who is largely nasty within themselves.
 They don’t even know ease of life.
-Forget about the blissfulness of life or ecstasy of life, they do not even know how to be at ease.
-They are always fidgety, either they are doing this (Gestures) or they are doing this (Gestures)(Laughs), something compulsive.
+Forget about the blissfulness of life or ecstasy of life – they do not even know how to be at ease.
+They are always fidgety.
+Either they are doing this, or they are doing this – something compulsive.

-Sadhguru: No, no don’t tell them not to use their phones, they will drop out (Both laugh).
+Sadhguru: No, no. Don’t tell them not to use their phones; they will drop out.

-George: No, I wanted to see if we can have a conversation about this part of technology, which is changing the way I think that we live and potentially in ways that are counter-productive to our capacity to truly, to truly have meaningful change, that is what we’re striving for.
+George: No, I wanted to see if we can have a conversation about this part of technology, which is changing the way that we live, and potentially in ways that are counter-productive to our capacity to truly have meaningful change – that is what we’re striving for.
 Sadhguru is here with us live from UNESCO headquarters as a part of our Facebook live.
-His community also on the Facebook page that Sadhguru has cross posting with us, and we are talking about where we are in this world and what our responsibilities are to this world, as we try to address the challenges that are facing us, and few minutes ago this made noise.
+His community also, on the Facebook page that Sadhguru has, is cross posting with us.
+And we are talking about where we are in this world, and what our responsibilities are to this world, as we try to address the challenges that are facing us, and few minutes ago this made noise.
 I was trying to do something to enhance our conversation…

-Sadhguru: When you are talking to me, you are doing something else on the phone… This is called adultery (Both laugh).
+Sadhguru: When you are talking to me, you are doing something else on the phone… This is called adultery.

-George: Or if we redefined adultery.
-It may indeed be the case (Both laugh).
-But this has been…you know, I am old enough to know the world before the mobile phone and this is no longer a mobile phone.
-This is mobile technology that has given me incredible access to information at my fingertips.
-In most places where I go in this world, it has allowed us in many ways to have this conversation transmitted effortlessly, transmitted in a way that is affordable for us to do as an organization, same I would go for yourself as well, and to reach many people and yet it also has a component to it that is…to say that it’s a distraction is perhaps using the most kindest terms.
-Maybe adultery is the right… So, how do we manage this?
+George: Oh, if we define it like that, it may indeed be the case.
+But this has been… You know, I am old enough to know the world before the mobile phone.
+And this is no longer a mobile phone – this is mobile technology that has given me incredible access to information at my fingertips.
+In most places where I go in this world, it has allowed us in many ways to have this conversation transmitted effortlessly, transmitted in a way that is affordable for us to do as an organization, same I would say goes for yourself as well, and to reach many people.
+And yet, it also has a component to it that is…to say that it’s a distraction is perhaps using the kindest terms.
+Maybe adultery is the right term… So, how do we manage this?

-Sadhguru: I think in the very first part of the conversation, we touched this – most beautiful things that are given to us, we will turn it against ourselves.
-Not because there is something wrong with technology, technology enables you, it empowers you in so many ways.
-Right now it’s called as smartphone because that’s the smartest thing about a whole lot of people (Both laugh).
+Sadhguru: I think, in the very first part of the conversation, we touched this: Most beautiful things that are given to us, we will turn it against ourselves.
+Not because there is something wrong with technology – technology enables you; it empowers you in so many ways.
+Right now, it’s called as “smartphone,” because that’s the smartest thing about a whole lot of people.
 So this phone, is it a problem?
 No, what is a problem is compulsiveness.
 Do you know a whole lot of people have given up smoking because they are texting?

 George: Is that right?
-Are we going to call that a benefit (Both laugh)?
+Are we going to call that a benefit?